What you need:

 What to do:

-- Gather political cartoons from newspapers and magazines to look at with your child.
+Gather political cartoons from newspapers and magazines (hard copies or online versions).
 Remove some of the captions and ask him to make up his own caption.
 What does he think the cartoons are about?

 - As an extension, have him create his own political cartoon.
 This could be about a political, environmental, or other community issue, or it could even be about a situation in your own family, such as bedtime, meals, or rules!